 In addition, it is imperative that any asset protection strategy involves carefully navigating through The Bankruptcy Act.
-Under the act, transactions may be declared void that would otherwise would have come under the bankrupt trustee's control and therefore be available to the benefit of creditors.
-As a general rule the bankruptcy trustee may void transfers of property if they were done within 5 years before the commencement of the bankruptcy.
+Under the act, transactions may be declared void that would otherwise have come under the bankrupt trustee's control and therefore be available to the benefit of creditors.
+Generally, the bankruptcy trustee may void transfers of property if they were done within 5 years before the commencement of the bankruptcy.
 However, some payments are exempt and other transfers of assets are protected.
 Property transfers to related parties are usually protected it they occurred more than 4 years before the commencement of the bankruptcy and the debtor was solvent at the time of the transfer and remained solvent after the transfer.

 Because there is a 4 year delay to protect assets, asset protection needs to be a continual process to minimise the assets that are at risk of bankruptcy.

 We engage solicitors specialising in asset protection to ensure that our clients utilise the appropriate legal structure to protect their assets.
-In addition, we are happy to work with our clients’ accountants.